Theatre le Palace

 1 person favorited this theater

-The Palace open in 1923 as a vaudeville theatre and most of the famous singers of these days performed there.
+The Cinema Music Hall Empire opened in 1923 as a vaudeville theatre and most of the famous singers of these days performed there.
 Jean Gabin started there as a boy and later as a singer before acting in movies.

 For a while it was renamed Alcazar d'Hiver (winter) but it was converted to movies in 1946 as Cinema le Palace, because the owner was a French showman, who also owned the Casino de Paris didn’t want to challenge with the nearby Folies-Bergere.